osom8979/avplayer/README.md

 ### [opencv-python](https://pypi.org/project/opencv-python/) compatibility

-To prevent freeze when using opencv-python's imshow, do not use 'import av' at file-scope.
+To prevent freeze when using opencv-python's imshow, do not use `import av` at file-scope.

 Please refer to the following link:
 * [AV import leads to OpenCV imshow freeze · Issue #21952 · opencv/opencv](https://github.com/opencv/opencv/issues/21952)